Coolmore Stud: Coolmore America (Ashford Stud)

 Ashford Stud, located near Versailles, Kentucky, became a part of Coolmore in the mid-1980s.
 In 2001, Thunder Gulch was the first Ashford sire to top the American general sire listing.
 Giant's Causeway later became the leading sire in 2009, 2010 and 2012.
 Ashford also stands Uncle Mo, leading first year sire of 2015 and sire of 2016 Kentucky Derby winner Nyquist.

 Whereas most stallions standing at Coolmore Ireland are now homebreds, most of those standing at Ashford Stud had their breeding rights purchased during their racing career.
 For example, in May 2015 it was announced that Ashford Stud had purchased the breeding rights to American Pharoah from Ahmed Zayat in late 2014 for a reported $13.8 million.
 American Pharoah went on to become the first racehorse in 37 years to win the American Triple Crown, and the first ever to win the Grand Slam of Thoroughbred racing by winning the 2015 Breeders' Cup Classic.

 Coolmore Australia

-Coolmore Australia, located near Jerrys Plains in the Hunter Region of New South Wales, is a 3,340 ha farm that has approximately 1,000 horses, including 600 mares that produce about 300 foals there during the spring.
+Coolmore Australia, located near Jerrys Plains in the Hunter Valley of New South Wales, is a 3,340 ha farm that has approximately 1,000 horses, including 600 mares that produce about 300 foals there during the spring.
 The stallion roster includes several permanent sires such as Choisir and Fastnet Rock, plus others who shuttle from the northern hemisphere on a rotating basis.

 The farm was founded in 1824 and purchased by Coolmore in 1996.
 Danehill first made his reputation here, becoming the leading sire in Australia nine times.
 Encosta de Lago also led the sire list twice before being retired from breeding in 2015.
 Fastnet Rock, still standing at Coolmore Australia, has led the Australian sire list twice.